 Customers often call and tell us they have coins they’d like to sell, and they “have no idea what they’re worth”.
 At Nashville Coin Gallery, we can help with that!

 Here are some tips to help you sort your coins before you bring them in for us to buy — using these tips and sorting your coins accordingly will help the transaction go much more smoothly and efficiently, saving time for everyone.
-First though, before we get into the sorting tips, let’s establish a few rules and clear up a few common misconceptions:
+First though, before we get into the sorting tips, let’s establish a few rules and clear up a few common misconceptions

-RULE NUMBER ONE: NEVER (Did I say NEVER?)
+NEVER (Did I say NEVER?)
 NEVER, EVER, EVER try to clean a coin, no matter how dirty or ugly it looks — leave it alone!
 Here’s why that’s so important — if you inherited a chest of drawers that came out of George Washington’s White House, and it was dirty and scuffed up, would you strip it and paint it yellow?
 I certainly hope not!!
 You’d destroy much of the value if you did that, because it wouldn’t be original any more.
 It’s no different with coins.
 Several years ago, a young lady brought a VERY rare coin into our store and wanted to sell it.
 It was quite valuable, but it had been scrubbed with a Brillo pad — so it was nice and shiny — but it was badly damaged from all of the fine scratches from the scrubbing.
-I still ended up paying her almost $6,000 for it, but I had to tell her that if the coin hadn’t been scrubbed, it would have been worth literally $26,000!!
+We still ended up paying her almost $6,000 for it, but we had to tell her that if the coin hadn’t been scrubbed, it would have been worth literally $26,000!!
 Most coins won’t be affected to that degree by cleaning, because most coins don’t start off being worth $26,000, but you get the idea — never clean a coin, “just in case”!